mottosso/Qt.py/README.md

 When enabling `QT_STRICT`, Qt.py becomes a subset of PySide2.
 All members are guaranteed to exist across all bindings, meaning many will be missing.
 Including QtQml and QtQuick modules.

 Strict mode follows the [VFX Platform](http://www.vfxplatform.com/) to determine which version of PySide2 to use for reference.
-Currently version if 2.0.0.
+Currently version is 2.0.0.

 <br>